Programs

 Master's Program

-The MA in Drama is available on a special case basis.
+The Master of Arts (MA) in Drama is available on a special case basis.
 It is an individually tailored program.
-Interested students should consult with the Head of the Department.
+Interested students should reach out to the Drama Undergraduate Chair and the chair of the School for the Arts.